-According to the many books that have been written about executive summaries, as well as training courses, seminars and professional speakers, the agreed upon length should be about five to 10 percent of the length of whole report.
+According to the many books that have been written about executive summaries, as well as training courses, seminars and professional speakers, the agreed-upon length for an executive summary format should be about five to 10 percent of the length of the whole report.

 The language used should be appropriate for the target audience.
-One of the most important things to know before you write professionally is to understand who you are addressing.
+One of the most important things to know before you write professionally is to understand who you’re addressing.
 If you’re writing for a group of engineers, the language you’ll use will differ greatly from how you would write to a group of financiers.